Zach Tyler Eisen

-Zachary Tyler Eisen (born September 23, 1993) is an American former voice actor.
-He voiced Aang in Avatar: The Last Airbender, Lucas Nickle in The Ant Bully, Andrew in Nick Jr's Little Bill and Pablo in the American animated television series The Backyardigans.
+Zachary Tyler Eisen (born September 23, 1993) is an American actor.
+He voiced Aang in Nickelodeon's Avatar: The Last Airbender, Lucas Nickle in The Ant Bully, Andrew in Little Bill and Pablo in the 2004 animated TV series The Backyardigans.
 His film roles include Entropy (1999) and Marci X (2003).
 While living in Connecticut, he did most of his Avatar: The Last Airbender recordings via satellite from there and New York.
-He currently works in the entertainment industry behind the camera.
+As of January 2021, he works in the entertainment industry "behind the camera".